pavankramadugu/data-processor-pipeline/readme.md

 Application to run large Data Ingestion processes in a Distributed Fashion.

+## Approach
+I have tried to solve this problem in 2 Approaches:

+- By Traversing through Partitons of Dataframe and Doing Parallel Batch Upsert.`main branch

+- By Writing to Temporary table in DB and Update/Add New Records of two tables DB Side asynchronously.`master branch`

 ## Prerequisites

 - Need [Docker Desktop](https://www.docker.com/products/docker-desktop) Installed on your  Machine and it should be Up and Running.